 - a.
 The Core Curriculum requirements and the BBA Degree Requirements. - b.
 Mathematics 408C and 408D, or 408K, 408L, and 408M; 340L, and - c.
 Physics 303K and 105M, 301 and 101L or 317K and 117M; and 303L and 105N, 316 and 116L, or 317L and 117N. - d.
 Economics 304K and 304L - e.
 Three semester hours of coursework in anthropology, psychology, educational psychology, or sociology with a primary focus other than statistics or data processing.
 Courses dealing primarily with statistics or data processing may not be used to fulfill this requirement.
 Social Science 302C, 302D, 302E, and 302F (for Plan II dual majors only), are also accepted. - f.
 Students must take and successfully complete at least 16 hours of ECE Honors courses. - i.
-Electrical and Computer Engineering 302Hand 319H in their first - ii.
-Additional courses to be used towards the ECE Honors program include: two three-hour upper-division ECE honors courses, Electrical and Computer Engineering 312H, and 464H. - iii.
+Electrical and Computer Engineering 302Hand 319H in their first year. - ii.
+Additional courses that can be used towards the 16 hours requirement of the ECE Honors program include: ECE 411H, ECE 313H, ECE 351H, ECE 464H and ECE 364D (when taken in conjunction with ECE 464H). - iii.
 Approved ECE graduate courses used as part of the ECE undergraduate degree may also be counted or substituted.
-Note that this does not apply for graduate courses taken for

-- graduate credit as part of a graduate or integrated BSECE/MSECE program. - iv.
+Note that this does not apply for graduate courses taken for graduate credit as part of a graduate or integrated BSECE/ MSECE program. - iv.
 All ECE honors courses are used to fulfill ECE course requirements. - g.
 Students in the ECB Honors Program must complete all ECE curriculum requirements and a minimum of 125 hours.
-Please refer to the Engineering "Degrees and Programs" section of this catalog for technical course options within each linked degree major program. - 17 hours of business honors courses that substitute for ECE courses required for the ECE degree: - Business Administration 324H (substitutes for Electrical and Computer Engineering 333T) - Accounting 311H (substitutes for ECE lower-division elective) - Statistics 235H (substitutes for ECE advanced math or basic science) - Finance 357H (substitutes for ECE technical elective) - Management 336H (substitutes for ECE free elective) - Management 327H (substitutes for ECE free elective) - ii.
-Electrical and Computer Engineering 306, 411, and 313. - iii.
+Please refer to the Engineering "Degrees and Programs" section of this catalog for technical course options within each linked degree major program.

+- 17 hours of business honors courses that substitute for ECE courses required for the ECE degree: - Business Administration 324H (substitutes for Electrical and Computer Engineering 333T) - Accounting 311H (substitutes for ECE lower-division elective) - Statistics 235H (substitutes for ECE advanced math or basic science) - Finance 357H (substitutes for ECE technical elective) - Management 336H (substitutes for ECE free elective) - Management 327H (substitutes for ECE free elective) - ii.
+Electrical and Computer Engineering 306, 411, or 411H, 313 or 313H, 351K or 351H, 364D, and 464K or 464H. - iii.
 Advance technical component within an identified component area: two component area courses (6-7 hours), one component laboratory course (four hours), one advanced mathematics course (3-4 hours). - iv.
-Three electrical and computer engineering advanced technical elective courses (nine hours). - Advanced technical elective: Within any core of electrical and computer engineering: one upper-division electrical and computer engineering course (or Electrical and Computer Engineering 316) (3-4 hours). - h.
+Three electrical and computer engineering advanced technical elective courses (nine hours). - v.
+Advanced technical elective: Within any core of electrical and computer engineering: one upper-division electrical and computer engineering course (or Electrical and Computer Engineering 316) (3-4 hours). - h.
 Completion of the following business and business honors courses: - i.
 Accounting 311H (may fulfill the quantitative reasoning flag) - ii.
 Accounting 312H (may fulfill the quantitative reasoning flag) - iii.
 Business Administration 101H - iv.
-Business Administration 151H - v.
+Business Administration Honors 151H - v.
 A professional, business-related experiential learning course chosen from the following: Accounting 366P, Business Administration 353 653, Finance 366P Management 347P, 366P, 367P, 369P, Management Information Systems 366P Marketing 366P, Operations Management 366P.
 Only one of the following courses may be counted toward the degree: Business Administration 353, Business Administration 653 - vi.
 Business Administration 324or Communication 324H (may fulfill the writing flag) - vii.
 Decision Science 235H - viii.
 Finance 357H - ix.
 Legal Environment of Business 323H - x.
 Management 101H - xi.
 Management 336H (may fulfill the ethics flag) - xii.
 Management 327H - xiii.
 Management 374H (may fulfill the writing and independent inquiry flags) - xiv.
 Management Information Systems 301H - xv.
 Marketing 337H - xvi.
 Operations Management 235H - xvii.
 Statistics 301H - xviii.
 Statistics 235H(may fulfill the quantitative reasoning flag)